philc/book-notes/why we sleep - matthew walker.md

     completely paralyzed.
 There is no tone in the voluntary muscles of your body.
 None whatsoever."
     * Your muscles maintain tone in NREM sleep.
 * Ape beds, dinosaurs, and napping with half a brain (chap 4)
-  * All animals studient have some form of sleep, where they are passive and unresponsive to external stimuli, and when deprived, they seek to recuperate it.
+  * All animals studied have some form of sleep, where they are passive and unresponsive to external stimuli, and when deprived, they seek to recuperate it.
   * Dolphins sleep in one brain hemisphere at a time.
   * Birds that group together in a flock will from a line; the middle of the flock sleeps with both halves of